quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 consider how to generate unique values within the scope of their created traces.

 ## datagrams_received {#quic-datagramsreceived}
-Importance: Extra

 When one or more UDP-level datagrams are received from the socket.
 This is useful for determining how datagrams are passed to the user space stack from the OS.
+The event has Extra importance level; see {{Section 9.2 of QLOG-MAIN}}.

 Definition: